IbrahimFangary/GWAS_MR_poject/np_for_GWAS/README.md

 This is the basic training in GWAS using the kaggle environment

-following the tutorial in https://github.com/Cloufield/GWASTutorial *more information on the notebook*
+following the tutorial in https://github.com/Cloufield/GWASTutorial

+*More information inside the notebook*